National Labor Federation: Public scrutiny and controversy

-NATLFED groups have kept a low profile, operating with little public attention for ten years, and journalists writing about the various groups have both praised and condemned the organizing drives.

 In the early 1980s, several journalists wrote highly critical articles about several groups in the federation.
-One such article, written for the Christian Century magazine, described changes in the leadership of the Commission on Voluntary Service and Action (CVSA).
+One such article, in Christian Century magazine, described changes in the leadership of the Commission on Voluntary Service and Action (CVSA).
 Originally a church-affiliated nonprofit organization, the CVSA had since 1946 annually printed a catalog of volunteer opportunities called Invest Yourself: a Catalog of Volunteer Opportunities.
 A number of full-time NATLFED organizers had taken leadership positions on CVSA's board.
 In the early 1980s, when CVSA was struggling financially, NATLFED took responsibility and control of its operations, leaving some of the church leadership bitter.
 As many as 50 NATLFED entities were listed among about 200 service organizations in the catalog during the 1980s and 1990s.
-The number has slowly dropped since then; fewer than ten NATLFED entities were listed in the 2004 edition.
+The number has since slowly declined; fewer than ten NATLFED entities were listed in the 2004 edition.

 The political investigative magazine The Public Eye published two articles about NATLFED.
-The first, by Harvey Kahn in 1977, alleged an obscure but friendly relationship between Perente's NATLFED and Lyndon LaRouche's National Caucus of Labor Committees.
+The first, by Harvey Kahn in 1977, alleged an obscure but friendly relationship between NATLFED and Lyndon LaRouche's National Caucus of Labor Committees.
 Tourish and Wohlforth report a similarly tenuous but longer-lived alliance between NATLFED and Fred Newman's new International Workers Party in the mid-1970s.
-Perente became head of the IWP-organized Nationwide Unemployment League, and soon dissolved it.The Public Eye published a longer exposé by former volunteer Jeff Whitnack in 1984 in which Whitnack identified Perente as Doeden and interviewed some of Doeden's friends in California.
+Perente became head of the IWP-organized Nationwide Unemployment League, and soon dissolved it.

+The Public Eye published a longer exposé by former volunteer Jeff Whitnack in 1984 in which Whitnack identified Perente as Doeden and interviewed some of Doeden's friends in California.
 Whitnack concluded that the whole operation was a scam punctuated with drama and hints of violence.